-One member, though agreeing that there would be at least two missed payments when applying the rules of the CUSC and the Insolvency Act, was concerned that two missed payments was too much to use in the calculation of base VAR and would cause Suppliers to post an inappropriate level of security.
-This Working Group member was concerned that this could have a negative impact on competition.
+One member though agreeing that there would be at least two missed payments when applying the rules of the CUSC and the Insolvency Act was concerned that two missed payments was too much to use in the calculation of base VAR and would cause Suppliers to post an inappropriate level of security.
+This working group member was concerned that this could have a negative impact on competition.
 This view was not shared by the remainder of the workgroup.
-It was agreed that whilst the relating areas of the Insolvency Act and the CUSC (which are out of the scope of this amendment) were in place, two missed payments should be used in determining the Base VAR Profiles, as this was reflective of the actual risk.
-No Working Group alternative amendments were raised in relation to this concern.